 Choosing a Hit and Run LawyerThe biggest decision you have to make when you pursue a hit and run accident claim is which attorney to hire.
-We’ve recovered hundreds of thousands of dollars in hit and run accident compensation for victims in situations like yours – and we’ve helped them through problems just like the ones you’re facing right now.
+We’ve recovered hundreds of thousands of dollars in a hit and run accident compensation for victims in situations like yours, and we’ve helped them through problems just like the ones you’re facing right now.

 Console and Associates represent accident victims across NJ.
 We have the experience to handle hit and run accidents from Fort Lee to Willingboro, from Warren County to Camden County, and everywhere in between.

 Let our hit and run accident lawyers in New Jersey help you, too.
 Call (856) 778-5500 and get your case evaluated for free today.